Gyroscopic balance assistance

 Contained within the backpack will be two actuators called control moment gyroscopes (CMGs) that, like reaction wheels (e.g. ETH Zurich’s Cubli balancing cube robot), are capable of modifying their angular momentum to impart a moment (torque) on a body.
 Like reaction wheels, CMGs consist of rotating flywheels, but the mode of operation is fundamentally different: rather than change the spin rate of the flywheel Ω to generate a moment, rotation of an outer gimbal (by angular rate γ' ) reorients the flywheel and produces a significantly larger gyroscopic moment, denoted by M in the figure to the right.
 Because this moment is orthogonal to the gimbal and flywheel spin axes, it is applied directly to the gimbal bearings, rather than the gimbal or flywheel motor; the implication of this is that, for a relatively small gimbal motor torque and power, a considerably larger output moment is possible, allowing for the construction of a lightweight, yet effective wearable device.

-Since initially proposing our device in 2012 (see [Li2012]), we have constructed a proof-of-concept testbench, as shown in the video below (see also [Lemus2014]).
+Since initially proposing our device in 2012 (see [Li2012]), we first constructed a proof-of-concept testbench, as shown in the video below (see also [Lemus2014]).
 We have managed to accurately reproduce arbitrary moments in the intended range, and have demonstrated the feasibility of using CMGs to stabilize an inverted pendulum in a single axis.
 In the video, a single CMG is used to generate moments that simulate a virtual spring holding the inverted pendulum upright.

 - High functionality: balance assistance in any potential fall direction